-Adam: So I just wanted to add like so Copilot for your first experience you know I recommend you don’t pass any parameters into your commands.
-Go through the interactive experience, you know answer the questions, see kind of what the workflow looks like from the CLI perspective then once you’re comfortable and you’re ready to start you know issuing commands, just one click commands, then you can start passing these things that Nathan did with the Q&A section of the CLI you could just pass those in at as parameters to the Copilot CLI right?
+Adam: So I just wanted to add like so Copilot for your first experience I recommend you don’t pass any parameters into your commands.
+Go through the interactive experience, answer the questions, see what the workflow looks like from the CLI perspective then once you’re comfortable and you’re ready to start issuing commands, just one click commands, then you can start passing these things that Nathan did with the Q&A section of the CLI you could just pass those in at as parameters to the Copilot CLI right?

 Nathan: Yeah I hate trying to remember command line flags though so to be honest I always just go through the wizard.

 Nathan: If I have to remember what a flag is called and then like what to enter for the flag I’d rather it just ask me.
 Because it also prompts me automatically, like for example it says “is this your github repo?” and yeah it found the right Github repo, so I all have to just press enter.

 Chat message from Phillip: The Copilot pipeline feature will save so much time!
 I have spent hours configuring Jenkins jobs for all services in each of my cluster.

 Adam: That’s a great point and Philip said that the code pipeline feature will save so much time.
 I’ve spent hours configuring jenkins jobs for all services in each of my other clusters.
 Uh Philip I don’t know if you’ve heard on the show Brent and others call me the Jenkins guy.
 I don’t know how I got pigeon-holed there but anyways I feel your pain there.
 So this is definitely a huge time saver and you don’t have to worry about that anymore.

 Nathan: Absolutely so just to show you compared to Jenkins how much easier it is to